A Review of 2015: Our Year of Travel in Photographs

 See more: Our Photographs of Macedonia

 We then border-hopped back into Albania, literally walking from one county to the next.
-Albania surprised us with its historical towns, gorgeous coastline and hospitable people.
+Albania surprised us with its historic towns, gorgeous coastline and hospitable people.
 We loved Berat, but were completely charmed by Gjirokastra.

 From Sarande, we took the ferry across the Ionian Sea to Corfu Town, Greece.
 Corfu only ended up on our itinerary because the flight from there was a cheap way to get back to the UK for a family wedding, but we really enjoyed exploring the Old Town with its many pretty cobbled streets.